PacktPublishing/Extending-Microsoft-Dynamics-365-for-Operations-Cookbook/README.md

 technology.
 This book is also useful if you are a solution architect or technical consultant, as it provides a deeper insight into the technology behind the solution.

 ## Instructions and Navigation
-All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter03.
+The code for Chapter 05 is organized into one folder, Chapter05 and the rest in one separate folder.

 The code will look like the following: